-- Did you know that since 2013 there have been over 3,000 Girls in STEM Camp?
+- Did you know that since 2013 over 4,000 girls have attended STEM Camp?
 It’s true!
 Click here to see them!

-- Did you know that for the summer of 2017 we have enrolled 1,502 Girls in STEM Camp (and increasing daily) which is the most ever in one year?
+- Did you know that 2,151 girls enrolled in STEM Camp for the summer of 2017 (which is the most ever in one year)?
 It’s true!

 - Did you know that our entire program development team is female?
 It’s true!

 - Did you know that most of our summer camp staff are girls?
-Here are just four AMAZING counsellors (of many) that are working at STEM Camp this summer:
+Here are just three AMAZING counsellors (of many) that worked at STEM Camp last summer:

 Girls In STEM

-Shivani Ghandi will be the Camp Director at our new Georgetown STEM Camp this summer.
+Shivani Ghandi was the Camp Director at our new Georgetown STEM Camp last summer.
 Shivani is a Senior at Western University in London ON studying Medical Sciences and Psychology.
 Shivani has voluntereed with Childreach, been active in Let’s Talk Science, has been a camp assistant for 6-14 year olds and wants to be a teacher.

 In her words, “I want to be able to make a difference in the lives of more students, than just my immediate classroom.
 I would love to work in the STEM and I believe it will allow me to teach, and achieve my career goals”.

-Andrea Manchisi is completing her first year at Western University who is majoring in Education and STEM Studies.
-Andrea already has a Chemistry degree from McMaster University, experience with Frontier College tutoring and mentoring students, as well as visits to elementary classrooms getting young students excited about Science.
+Andrea Manchisi is completing her first year at Western University and is majoring in Education and STEM Studies.
+Andrea already has a Chemistry degree from McMaster University, experience with Frontier College tutoring and mentoring students.

 In her words, “My main goal as a leader for STEM Camp is to further my experience getting students excited about the fascinating world of science”.